Loan-ZKML/demo/ezkl/README.md

 - `pk.key`: Proving key
 - `witness.json`: Witness
 - `proof.json`: Zero-knowledge proof
-- `CreditVerifier.sol`: Solidity verifier contract
+- `Halo2Verifier.sol`: Solidity verifier contract
 - `calldata.json`: Calldata for on-chain verification

 ## Integration with Smart Contracts

-The generated Solidity verifier contract (`CreditVerifier.sol`) can be deployed to Ethereum or other EVM-compatible blockchains.
+The generated Solidity verifier contract (`Halo2Verifier.sol`) can be deployed to Ethereum or other EVM-compatible blockchains.
 This contract verifies zero-knowledge proofs of credit scores without revealing the underlying data.

 For loan contract integration, see the sample interfaces in `docs/overview.md`.